Video Game: Forza Motorsport

 's engine as a baseline.
 Both versions run at 30 frames per second (like the first Horizon

 ), with the main Xbox One version running at a native 1080p resolution, and it is the only version has the new weather system, downloadable content, and support for both the Drivatar system and the Forza Rewards program.
-The game also recently received a new expansion pack in the form of Storm Island
+The game also received an expansion pack in the form of Storm Island

 , which emphasizes extreme off-road racing and severe weather conditions, and adds a new, separated open-world to explore.